What Are White Blood Cells?

 Your white blood cells account for only about 1% of your blood, but their impact is big.
 White blood cells are also called leukocytes.
 They protect you against illness and disease.

 Think of white blood cells as your immunity cells.
 In a sense, they are always at war.
 They flow through your bloodstream to fight viruses, bacteria, and other foreign invaders that threaten your health.
 When your body is in distress and a particular area is under attack, white blood cells rush in to help destroy the harmful substance and prevent illness.

 White blood cells are made in the bone marrow.
 They are stored in your blood and lymph tissues.
-Because some white blood cells have a short life of 1 to 3 days, your bone marrow is always making them.
+Because some white blood cells called neutrophils have a short life less than a day, your bone marrow is always making them.

 Types of white blood cells

 Among your white blood cells are: